ParallelMaths/parallel/pages/9-23-more-water-jugs.md

 :::

 ::: problem id=5_2 marks=2
 __5.2.__ With 5 and 3 gallon jugs, we can measure out volumes of 1, 2, 3, 4 and 5 gallons.
+Assume that you have an unlimited supply of water from a tap, and you can pour out and waste as much water as you like.

 * [x] True
 * [ ] False
 :::

 ::: problem id=5_3 marks=3
 __5.3.__ With 15 and 6 gallon jugs, we can measure out volumes of 1, 2, 3, 4 and 5 gallons.
+Assume that you have an unlimited supply of water from a tap, and you can pour out and waste as much water as you like.

 * [ ] True
 * [x] False
 :::

 ::: problem id=5_4 marks=3
 __5.4.__ With 5 and 3 gallon jugs, we can measure out volumes of 3, 6, 9, 12 and 15 gallons.
+Assume that you have an unlimited supply of water from a tap, and you can pour out and waste as much water as you like.

 * [x] True
 * [ ] False